demidavi7/KeyBERT_Topic-Modelling_Summarization/First_Extension/README.md

 A key aspect of this project is analyzing how topics emerge, evolve, and disappear over time.
 The visualization below displays the normalized frequency of the top spiking topics across multiple years.
 <p align="center"> <img src="./topic_evaluation_chart.png" alt="Topic Evolution Over Time" width="90%"> </p>

-This pipeline can be used for news trend analysis, research trend discovery, and other time-based textual insights.